 - Obtained settlement on behalf of major record label for underpayment of royalties on music samples.

 - Litigating multiple cases on behalf of applicants and opposers before the Trademark Trial and Appeal Board, including engaging in oral hearing before the Board.

 - Procured favorable settlement following partial summary judgment win and jury selection in infringement case on behalf of fashion brand against manufacturer and online retailer of knock-off apparel.

-- Secured dozens of domain names from cybersquatters via UDRP, URS and other domain mechanisms.
+- Obtained several dozen domain names from infringers and cybersquatters via UDRP, URS and other domain mechanisms.

 - On behalf of several clients in music, publishing, entertainment and fashion, successfully enforced trademark and publicity rights against competitors, affiliate marketers, online businesses, impersonators and developers of infringing apps.